-Digital Pathology Today™ is your podcast all about the world of digital pathology.
+Digital Pathology Today™ launched in 2020 to serve the field of digital pathology.
 Each week, we talk with industry leaders, key academics, top pathologists and more to discover the past, present and future of digital pathology.
 Join us every week for another look at Digital Pathology Today™.

 Dr. Joseph Anderson

 Dr. Joseph Anderson is a consultant to early stage and mature companies in the digital pathology and molecular diagnostics space.

 Previously, he oversaw the clinical pathology group at Genomic Health as the Oncotype Dx Breast cancer assay grew to a volume of over half a million tests.
 He was also involved in the development of new products, including assays for DCIS, Colon Cancer and one of the first commercially available liquid biopsies.

 He served the College of American Pathologists on the Molecular Oncology Committee, with responsibility for proficiency testing in biomarkers for lung cancer in the United States and across the world and as member the House of Delegates representing California.